evmos/docs/docs/use/faq.md

 <summary><b>Which wallet would you recommend for Evmos?</b></summary>

-There are many wallets to select from but the top wallets with the widest support is [Metamask](https://metamask.io/) and [Keplr](https://www.keplr.app/).
+There are many wallets to select from but the top wallets with the widest support are [Metamask](https://metamask.io/) and [Keplr](https://www.keplr.app/).
 Evmos is an EVM chain built on top of the Cosmos SDK and Metamask does not support non EVM-specific assets while Keplr wallet does.
 Keplr wallet will soon support ERC-20.